Southwestern France France Travel Guide

 Arcachon attempts to be accessible.
 Public transport and walking paths generally accommodate mobility needs.
 Some boat services might have limitations.

-Consult digital resources like the Transdev Baïa website or application for real-time-time schedules and deciding on your route.
+Consult digital tools like the Transdev Baïa site or app for real-time schedules and deciding on your route.

 Plan for Sundays and holidays as services are often reduced.